rasbt/LLMs-from-scratch/ch04/03_kv-cache/README.md

 ### 4. Propagating `use_cache` in the full model

-With the changes to the `MultiHeadAttention` class in plass, we now modify the  `GPTModel` class.
+With the changes to the `MultiHeadAttention` class in place, we now modify the  `GPTModel` class.
 First, we add a position tracking for the token indices to the instructor:

 ```python
 self.current_pos = 0